Coca-Cola Mascot graphic

 The Polar Bear Coca-Cola Mascot

-For 27 years, off and on, the beloved Polar Bear has been a mascot for Coca-Cola in both print and television advertising.
+For 27 years, off and on, the beloved Polar Bear has been a Coca-Cola Mascot in both print and television advertising.

 The polar bear is always a huge hit with consumers because it embodies childlike characteristics such as innocence, mischief, and fun.

-The very first Polar Bear ad appeared in a French magazine in 1922.
-After that, for the next 70 years, the bear only appeared periodically in ads.
+The very first polar bear Coca-Cola Mascot ad appeared in a French magazine in 1922.
+For the next 70 years, the he only appeared periodically in ads.

-Then in 1993, for the “Always Coca‑Cola” campaign, the polar bear resurfaced in animation style to debut in a television commercial called “The Northern Lights”.
+Then in 1993, for the “Always Coca‑Cola” campaign, the polar bear resurfaced in animation style to debut in a TV commercial called “The Northern Lights”.

-• Concept conceived by Ken Stewart (Columbia Pictures Sr. V.P. of Creative & Advertising, formerly owned by Coca-Cola) while reminiscing about his childhood Labrador Retriever that resembled a polar bear
+• Concept conceived by an executive, Ken Stewart, while reminiscing about his childhood Labrador Retriever that resembled a polar bear

-• Polar bears animated by noted production company Rhythm and Hues using Computer-Generated Imagery technology
+• Polar bears animated by Rhythm and Hues production company using Computer-Generated Imagery technology

-One year later in 1994, two Coca-Cola Polar Bear commercials aired in support of the Winter Olympics.
+One year later in 1994, two polar bear commercials aired in support of the Winter Olympics.

-That commercial, in which the bear slid down a luge and soared off a ski jump, made the Polar Bear mascot one of the world’s most popular winter sports celebrities.
+In those commercials, the bear slid down a luge and soared off a ski jump which made the Polar Bear Coca-Cola Mascot one of the world’s most popular winter sports celebrities.

 Coca-Cola Mascot Collectibles & Memorabilia

-Because Coca-Cola's iconic advertisements have been a major influence on Pop Culture for decades, collectibles and memorabilia featuring the company's mascots will always be in high demand.
+Because Coca-Cola's iconic ads have been a major influence on pop culture for decades, memorabilia featuring the company's mascots will always be in high demand.

-Shown below are just a few items that include the Famous Coca-Cola Mascots to get you started.
+Shown below are just a few items we sell that include the Famous Coca-Cola Mascots.
 To browse all of our Coca-Cola Collectibles, visit our Coca-Cola Brand page.

 Coca-Cola Santa Plate